Back on the Right Track

-Back on the Right Track is the ninth studio album by Sly and the Family Stone, released by Warner Bros.
+Back on the Right Track is the ninth studio album by American funk band Sly and the Family Stone, released by Warner Bros.
 Records in 1979.
 The album was, as its title alludes to, an overt comeback attempt for Sly Stone.
 However, the album and its singles, "Remember Who You Are" and "The Same Thing (Makes You Laugh, Makes You Cry)", failed to live up to expectations.

-Some of the original Family Stone members, including Cynthia Robinson, Pat Rizzo, Freddie Stone, and Rose Stone, make contributions to this album.
-Back on the Right Track is the first Sly Stone album not to be produced by the artist; Mark Davis was in charge of the project.
+Some of the original Family Stone members, including Cynthia Robinson, Pat Rizzo, Freddie Stone, and Rose Stone, contributed to this album.
+Back on the Right Track was produced by Mark Davis.

+Background

 Back on the Right Track and the following studio release, Ain't But the One Way, were combined by Rhino Records into a compilation called Who in the Funk Do You Think You Are: The Warner Bros.
 Recordings in 2001.

+Critical reception

+The Buffalo News called Back on the Right Track "a joyous, buoyant breakthrough album ... the music is as punchy as ever."

+The album was reviewed in the October 20, 1979, issue of Cash Box.
+The reviewer said that Sly & the Family Stone avoided the disco trend and were sinking their teeth into some funky R&B meat on the neat comeback album.
+The reviewer said that "Remember Who You Are" was a Sly classic if there ever was one.
+Other picks for the album were "It Takes All Kinds" and "The Same Thing", which was referred to as wah-wah wacky.
+However, it was mentioned that the album's arrangements the more low key than efforts in the past.

+It was also reviewed in the October 20 issue of Billboard.
+The reviewer said that the band returned with a strong outing and it was heavy on the funk.
+The best cuts were "The Same Thing", "Remember Who You Are", "Sheer Energy", and "Back on the Right Track".